ksiegall/ksiegall.github.io/projects/wpi-rbe-3001.md

 ## Description
-During my junior year of college, I took Robotics 3001: Manipulation.
+During my junior year of college, I took Robotics Engineering 3001: Manipulation.
 This is a course that focuses on the controls of multi-degree of freedom manupulators and the related mathematics.

 Our team of 3 was responsible for deriving the forward and inverse kinematics for our 4dof Arm, as well as implementing Velocity and Trajectory-based controls in both Joint Space and Task Space, over the course of the seven-week term.

-We utilized the Denavit-Hartenberg Convention for calculating the Forward Kinematics, and the full math and writeup for our report can be found in the linked report.
+We utilized the Denavit-Hartenberg Convention for calculating the Forward Kinematics.

+The full math and writeup for our report can be found in the linked report.
+Please note that the github link found in the report no longer functions.
+(It was originally included for the grader's convenience)